Tips for Healthy-Looking Skin

 continue.....Minimally Invasive Cosmetic Treatments

-Skin Care Disclaimer: Just because a skin care product is natural doesn't mean you can't have an allergic reaction.
+Skin Care Disclaimer: Skin Care Disclaimer: None of the information on the Ask a Healer Wellness Library website is intended to replace any needed medical testing, evaluation or treatment.
+If you have a skin condition such as eczema, psoriasis, rosacea, etc. proper diagnosis is advised.
+Just because a skin care product is natural doesn't mean you can't have an allergic reaction.
 Allergic reactions can happen with just about anything you put on your body or consume.
 If you have sensitive skin or a history of allergic reaction to skin care products, look for the word hypoallergenic in addition to the word natural.
 Also, you can always do a patch test by applying a very small amount to an inconspicuous area of your skin, like the underarm, before applying all over the body.